Focus On Asia Pacific

 Box 1.

-Example of how a national family medicine organisation might advocate for the key steps of the Seoul Declaration
+Example of how a national family medicine organisation might advocate for the key steps of the seoul declaration

 • Agree a programme of work is needed, who will lead and work on it, and how it will report.